facundogorosito/facundogorosito/README.md

 - An ML & Open Source enthusiast.
 - Front End Developer Student.
 - Currently working on some of my cool side projects based on Web Development and Machine Learning.
-- I'm currently looking for opportunities.
+- I'm looking for opportunities.
 I love to learn and contribute in any and every possible way.